lzhLab/LiVS/README.md

 ### Parameters

 * `num_workers`: int
-   <br>Number of workers.
-Used to set the number of threads to load data.
+   <br>Number of workers, used to set the number of threads to load data.
 * `ckpt`: str
-  <br>Weight path.
-Used to set the dir path to save model weight.
+  <br>Weight path, used to set the path to save the model.
 * `w`: str
-  <br>The path of model wight to test or reload.
+  <br>The path of model to be tested or reloaded.
 * `name`: int
   <br>Weights file name .
 * `input_size`: int.
   <br>The size of input images.
 * `channels`: int, default 3.
   <br>Number of image's channels.
-* `ckpt`: int.
-  <br>The dir path to save model weight.
 * `dropout`: float between `[0, 1]`, default 0.
   <br>Dropout rate.
 * `suf`: choices=['.dcm', '.JL', '.png'].